bank branding on the Brand Insight Blog from BNBranding

 Is “Inspiring Bank” an Oxymoron?
 The Branding of Umpqua Bank

-blankIt’s interesting, where people find business inspiration.
-For some, it’s the pages of Forbes or podcasts with big-name entrepreneurs.
+It’s interesting, where people find business inspiration.
+For some it’s the pages of Forbes or podcasts with big-name entrepreneurs.
 For me it’s the bookstore, or conversations with clients.
 I don’t think anyone looks at bank branding as a source of inspiration.

-bank branding on the brand insight blogMost banks are not known for their inspiring interiors or creative marketing practices.
+Most banks are not known for their creative branding, inspiring interiors or innovative marketing practices.
 The most exciting thing to ever happen at my old bank was the emancipation of the counter pens…

-They were released from their chains and replaced with crappy logo pens that are now free to take home with just a purchase of a $10,000 15-year Certificate of Deposit.
+They were finally released from their chains and replaced with crappy logo pens that are now free to take home with just a purchase of a $10,000 15-year Certificate of Deposit.

 Nope.
 The banking industry is the last place I’d look for business inspiration or marketing insight.